Art hawaïen : entre tournages et chemises hawaïennes夏威夷的艺术

 Observe the work of Hawaii’s artists and you’ll see and feel the poetry of the Islands expressed in color, light, and shadow – painted, printed, sculpted, etched, photographed, and filmed.
 Likewise, our artisans and craftspeople, create masterpieces that are both timeless and timely – every one infused with the generous spirit of aloha that’s as much a part of our nature as the sun itself.
 The art experience – and the products of that experience – varies from island to island.
 The lush, natural landscape of Kauai inspires painting and crafts that are as sophisticated as they are direct.
 Painters, sculptors, and crafts-people thrive on Maui where the whaler’s art of carving on ivory is still quite popular.
 Oahu’s art scene is both steeped in tradition and wildly contemporary.
-And it shouldn't surprise you that creativity on Hawaii, the Big Island, can be fiery indeed.
+And it shouldn't surprise you that creativity on the island of Hawaii can be fiery indeed.
 Best of all, no matter where you go in the islands, you’ll find that artists are just as accessible as the art they create.

 Hawaii has more than its share of museums, celebrating everything from Hawaii’s history and culture to its contemporary art.
 The Bishop Museum on Oahu is the largest museum in Hawaii dedicated to studying and preserving the state’s history and is also considered the premier natural and cultural history institution in the Pacific.
 At the Lahaina Heritage Museum, visitors can literally feel the historical and cultural, vitality of Maui’s legendary whaling town.
 And at the Kauai Museum, it’s possible to view galleries showcasing the work of multi-cultural artists, sculptors and craftsmen as well as learn about the geological formation of the Hawaiian Islands, early Native Hawaiian life, and the Hawaiian Monarchy.